MarkMoene/MoonPhaseCalendar/README.md

 - [Notes and references](#notes-and-references)
 - [Appendix A: test specification](#appendix-a-test-specification)

 The moon phase calendar shows a date and the [moon phase](http://www.timeanddate.com/astronomy/moon/about-moon-phases.html) for that date.
-The date starts at a pre-programmed start date.
+The date starts at a pre-programmed date.
 A rotary encoder lets you adjust the date forward and backward.
 As an alternative to the rotary encoder you can use a push button to advance the date.

 The date is shown on a 4-digit 8-segment display as the year `yyyy`, quickly followed by the day and month as `ddmm`.
 The moon phase is presented as one of eight phases via four series of LEDs.